dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 # Rhtslib

-This requires lzma headers and should therefore have `xz` or something like that in `SystemRequirements`.
+This requires bz2, lzma and zlib and should therefore have `bzip2`, `xz` and `zlib` or something like that in `SystemRequirements`.
+This does not respect the CFLAGS or LDFLAGS environment variables or when they're put in Makevars.

+# Rbowtie2

+This requires zlib, so should specify `zlib` in the `SystemRequirements`.